vernonwu/vernonwu.com/src/content/blog/Deriving and Implementing CQL-SAC.md

 tags:
   - Reinforcement Learning
   - Machine Learning
+  - Maths
   - Algorithm
-description: A brief derivation of the CQL-SAC algorithm.
+description: Brief derivation of the CQL-SAC algorithm and its implementation in Gymnasium.
 ---

 > Readers are recommended to have prior knowledge for Reinforcement Learning basics.
 A good tutorial can be found [here](https://spinningup.openai.com/en/latest/).